Gustavo Balart

-Gustavo Eddy Balart Marin (born February 10, 1987) is a Cuban mixed martial artist competing in the Strawweight division of ONE Championship.
-He has previously competed for the Titan Fighting Championships (Titan FC).
+Gustavo Eddy Balart Marin (born February 10, 1987) is a Cuban mixed martial artist competing in the Strawweight division.
+He has previously competed for ONE Championship and Titan Fighting Championships (Titan FC).

 Balart is also a former amateur Greco-Roman wrestler who competed in the men's featherweight category.

 Greco-Roman wrestling career

 Gustavo Balart defeated Venezuela's Jorge Cardozo for the gold medal in his division at the 2011 Pan American Games in Guadalajara, Mexico.

 Balart represented Cuba at the 2012 Summer Olympics in London, where he competed in the men's 55 kg class.
 He defeated Turkey's Ayhan Karakuş in the preliminary round of sixteen, before losing the quarterfinal match to South Korea's Choi Gyu-Jin, with a three-set technical score (0–1, 2–0, 0–1), and a classification point score of 1–3.

 Mixed martial arts career

 Balart made his professional mixed martial arts debut on August 1, 2015.